No. 193 - Pioneer - St Alban's Anglican Church (1912)

-By 1910 efforts were well underway by local Anglicans to build a place of worship.
-In December of that year, Governor and Lady Barron opened a bazaar in aid of a church building fund.
-Rapid progress was made with fundraising enabling the building of a church by 1912.
-Archdeacon Beresford conducted the opening service on New Year’s Day.
-According to a report in the Daily Telegraph, after a morning service in Derby, Archdeacon Beresford:
+By 1910 efforts by local Anglicans were well underway to build a place of worship.
+In December 1910 Governor and Lady Barron opened a bazaar in aid of a church building fund.
+Rapid progress was made with fundraising enabling the construction of a church in 1911.
+Archdeacon Beresford conducted the opening service on New Year’s Day 1912.
+According to a report in the Daily Telegraph, after a morning service in nearby Derby, Archdeacon Beresford:

 “Proceeded to Pioneer to open the new church recently erected.
 Services were held in the afternoon and evening, when large congregations attended.
 The Archdeacon delivered an able address, and congratulated the people of Pioneer for erecting a beautiful little church, which he named St. Alban, after St Alban, the English martyr”.